 A house is one of the biggest purchases most individuals will ever make.
 To save up for a down payment, it might take anywhere from a few months to a few years, and most mortgages are financed for 15 to 30 years.
-When it comes to buying a house, even experienced real estate investors have to save money to pay for it.
+When buying a house, even experienced real estate investors have to save money to pay for it.
 So, why are houses so expensive?

 Home prices continue to rise even now.
 Based on NY Rent Own Sell research, house prices have climbed by about 15% over the past year.
 The fact that houses are now so expensive is simply the outcome of the supply and demand problem.